krunalgoraniya/bootstrap/README.md

-# a minimalistic move it company web design using bootstrap
+# a minimalistic move it company website design using bootstrap